'The seeds of my passion for France began in my early childhood, but I didn’t know that then'

 I was born after the war in the Baby Boom generation and Dad’s stories about his time in France were as much a part of my childhood as the yellow Formica table we all crowded around for dinner each evening at 6 o’clock sharp.

 Dad was a Seabee, a civil engineer in the Naval Construction Battalion, whose motto was ‘we build, we fight’ and their mascot, a bee carrying both a drill and a gun.
-Dad loved to tell how his high school French made ‘s’il vous plaît’ come out sounding like ‘silver plate’.
+He loved to tell how his high school French made ‘s’il vous plaît’ come out sounding like ‘silver plate’.
 But he’d smile remembering the kindness and patience of the French at his attempts.

 My favorite story was about the orphan boy Gilbert, who Dad took under his wing, making sure that he came through the lunch line in the officer’s mess with Dad every day.